-- Any treatment in hospital,
+- Any treatment in hospital.

-- Conscious sedation,
+- Conscious sedation, anaesthesia.

-- Crown and bridge treatment,
+- Crown and bridge treatment.

-- Maxillofacial surgery,
+- Maxillofacial surgery.

-- Orthodontics,
+- Orthodontics.

-- · Periodontal treatment, and
+- Periodontal treatment.

 - Plastic dentures (Tanzanite One and Beryl options).

-To request pre-authorisation, ask your dental provider to complete and submit the 'Periodontal' form (for Periodontal treatment) or the 'Dental Report' form (for all other treatment).
-The forms are available on www.gems.gov.za under Forms on the GEMS Information Center page.
+To request pre-authorisation, ask your dental provider to complete and submit the 'Periodontal' form (for Periodontal treatment) or the 'Dental Report' form (for all other treatments).
+The forms are available on www.gems.gov.za under Forms on the GEMS Information Centre page.